Drone attack hits Ukraine; US vows 'consequences' over nukes – KION546

 Associated Press

-The airstrike was the latest in a series of drone attacks on the key southern city in recent days.
-This one hit a military installation and detonated ammunition when it struck.
-Firefighters were struggling to contain the blaze, the Ukrainian military’s southern command said.
+The airstrike on Odesa was the latest in a series of drone attacks on the key southern city in recent days, and hit a military installation and detonated ammunition when it struck.
+Firefighters were struggling to contain the blaze, and civilians nearby were evacuated, the Ukrainian military’s southern command said.

-Jake Sullivan, the U.S. national security adviser, made clear that Russia would pay a high price if it made good on veiled threats to use nuclear weapons in the conflict.
+Jake Sullivan, the U.S. national security adviser, said Russia would pay a high, if unspecified, price if it made good on veiled threats to use nuclear weapons in the conflict.

 “If Russia crosses this line there will be catastrophic consequences for Russia.
 The United States will respond decisively,” he told NBC’s Meet the Press on Sunday.

 Thousands of men of fighting age flocked to airports and Russia’s land border crossings in an effort to avoid being called up.
-Protests sparked in various parts of the country, and Russian media reported an increasing number of arson attacks on military enlistment offices.
+Protests sparked in various parts of the country, and Russian media reported an increasing number of arson attacks on military enlistment offices, including one that hit the southern city of Uryupinsk.

-Tensions grew on Monday morning when a young man came to a military enlistment office in the Siberian city of Ust-Ilimsk and shot the military commandant at close range.
+In a separate, unusually bold attack, a young man entered a military enlistment office Monday in the Siberian city of Ust-Ilimsk and shot the military commandant at close range.

-Russian media reports claimed the man walked into the facility saying “No one will go fighting” and “We will all go home now.”
-Local authorities said the military commandant was in intensive care in an “extremely grave” condition.
+Russian media reports claimed the man walked into the facility saying “no one will go to fight” and “we will all go home now.”
+Local authorities said the military commandant was in intensive care, without elaborating.

 Meanwhile, the first batches of Russian troops mobilized by Moscow have begun to arrive at military bases, the British military said Monday.

-In an online intelligence briefing, the British Defense Ministry said “many tens of thousands” had been called up.
-However, the Russians face challenges ahead.
+In an online intelligence briefing, the British Defense Ministry said tens of thousands had been called up so far.
+However, the Russians face challenges ahead, the ministry said.

-“Unlike most Western armies, the Russian military provides low-level, initial training to soldiers within their designated operational units, rather than in dedicated training establishments,” the British said.
+“The Russian military provides low-level, initial training to soldiers within their designated operational units, rather than in dedicated training establishments,” it said.

 Under normal circumstances, two battalions deploy while a third remains behind to train.
-But in the Ukraine war, even the third battalion is deploying, weakening that training, the British said.
+But in the Ukraine war, even the third battalion is deploying, weakening that training, the British Defense Ministry said.

 Ukrainian President Volodymyr Zelenskyy on Sunday said the Russian mobilization — its first such call-up since World War II — was a sign of weakness: “They admitted that their army is not able to fight with Ukraine anymore.”